kolkov/angular-editor/README.md

 ```
 ### Versions

-1.0.0 and above - for Angular v8.x.x
+1.0.0 and above - for Angular v8.x.x and above

 0.18.4 and above - for Angular v7.x.x